Hendrix-CS/csci320/projects/webserver1.md

 The [PathBuf](https://doc.rust-lang.org/std/path/struct.PathBuf.html) data type has several methods that you may find helpful in validating the file request.

-If a request is valid, add the message `Request Valid` to the reply from the previous step.
 If the file does not exist, send a message with the header `HTTP/1.1 404 Not Found`.
 If the file exists but it violates our security policy, send a message with the header `HTTP/1.1 403 Forbidden`.